simonjbeaumont/simonjbeaumont.github.io/software/_drafts/xenserver-vgpu.md

 ![XenServer's vGPU architecture](/images/xenserver-vgpu/arch.png)

-## Xapi's API and datamodel
+## Xapi's API and data model

 A lot of work has gone into the toolstack to handle the creation and management of VMs with vGPUs.
-We revised our datamodel, introducing a semantic link between `VGPU` and `PGPU` objects to help with utilisation tracking; we maintained the `GPU_group` concept as a pool-wide abstraction of PGPUs available for VMs; and we added **`VGPU_types`** which are configurations for
+We revised our data model, introducing a semantic link between `VGPU` and `PGPU` objects to help with utilisation tracking; we maintained the `GPU_group` concept as a pool-wide abstraction of PGPUs available for VMs; and we added **`VGPU_types`** which are configurations for